 Debt consolidation is an excellent way to reduce your debt and achieve a higher credit score.
 You may take a personal loan for debt consolidation to pay off your existing loans, after which you are left with one single EMI to pay off every month.
 Debt consolidation not only makes loan management easier but also saves money if you get a loan with a lower interest rate.
 Since you can now pay your EMIs on time, you can watch your credit score improve over time.

 It may take a few months to improve your credit score depending on your individual situation.
 All you need is discipline, patience, and diligence while taking a loan or spending your money.
-Once you achieve an Experian credit score of 630 or above, you can apply for a personal loan, business loan, or home loan at Clix Capital and get the required funds to cover your expenses.
+Once you achieve a good Experian credit score, you can apply for a personal loan, or business loan at Clix Capital and get the required funds to cover your expenses.

 Take advantage of our easy eligibility conditions and minimal documentation requirements to get the loan you need in time.
 Just follow the tips mentioned above to improve your credit score and enhance your loan eligibility.